-Spotlight attendees’ star potential with an event at Universal Studios Hollywood, which has more than 45 venues for groups of 100 to 20,000.
+Universal Studios Hollywood has more than 45 venues for groups of 100 to 20,000.
 Meeting space at the Studios at Paramount includes theaters and a Hollywood dining room.
 Both studios offer group tours.
 Book an oceanside cabana for a small group or buy out the entire Pacific Park amusement center on the Santa Monica Pier for a gathering of up to 2,000.
-On non-game days, Dodger Stadium rents its Dugout Club and an indoor event space (capacity: 500).
+On nongame days, Dodger Stadium rents its Dugout Club and an indoor event space (capacity: 500).
 The entire 56,000-seat ballpark can be reserved if you want to do an infield banquet or produce a massive seminar.
 Madame Tussauds Hollywood, a branch of the famous wax museum, has rooftop space for up to 400 and an indoor capacity of 1,000.
-If you’re looking for something really unexpected, The Magic Castle, a magicians’ club and theater in a restored Victorian mansion, offers food service and magic shows for groups of 125 to 360.
-Even if you decide to meet at a traditional venue, you can plump up your décor and seating arrangements with help from the Cloth Connection.
+If you want something really unexpected, the Magic Castle, a magicians’ club and theater in a restored Victorian mansion, offers food service and magic shows for groups of 125 to 360.

-Amusement Masters has a large inventory of indoor and outdoor amusements and games, from familiar favorites to high-tech interactive simulators and green screens.
-It can provide services for corporate events and theme parties as well as team-building.
-Events can center around arcade, casino or sports games, zip lining, green-screen photo imaging, virtual-reality simulators, karaoke, inflatables, Xbox, Wii or Playstation 3 kiosks or good old-fashioned pool tables, LED dance floors or laser tag.
-How does indoor skydiving sound?
-IFLY Hollywood Indoor Skydiving at Universal Citywalk has meeting space for up to 24 inside and 100 outside.
-Attendees can discover their inner Marilyn Monroe or Marlon Brando while participating in corporate team-building workshops at Stella Adler Los Angeles, where many of the Method acting luminaries who redefined cinema in the 1950s studied.
+IFLY Hollywood Indoor Skydiving at Universal Citywalk has meeting space for 24 inside and 100 outside.
+Attendees can discover their inner Marilyn Monroe or Marlon Brando while participating in corporate team-building workshops at Stella Adler Los Angeles, where many Method actors who redefined cinema in the 1950s studied.
 Want to incorporate a little sightseeing with your scavenger hunt?
 Sign your group up for the Amazing L.A.
 Race.

-If you’re looking for that coastal seafood experience, Ocean Avenue Seafood & Oyster Bar is the place for ocean views and acclaimed cuisine.
-A classic, the Palm Restaurant, offers private rooms in a traditional American steakhouse.
+The classic Palm Restaurant offers private rooms in a traditional American steakhouse.
 For fine dining, the Chaya Brasserie serves fusion French/Japanese/Italian cuisine.
-Campanile, housed in a 1920s-era mixed-use development built for silent film star Charlie Chaplin, is known for its innovative California cuisine.
 To satisfy Mexicali cravings, try Food Network favorite Border Grill, which has downtown and Santa Monica locations.
 Tam O’Shanter, in the hip Los Feliz neighborhood, serves Scottish atmosphere and award-winning food.
 Can’t get close enough to the water?
 Charter a dinner cruise with Hornblower Cruises & Events.
 Or, make dinner a DIY experience.
 Cozymeal offers cooking classes or food-market tours that guide attendees through ingredient selection and food prep, ending with a group meal.